 But reamping does take some planning and gear.

 Radial offers several reamping options that are perfect for this application.
 Each boasts a slightly different feature set for various reamping needs.
-We even offer a complete package called the Reamp Kit comprising the J48 and the X-Amp.
+We even offer a complete package in one device with the Reamp® Station, comprising the J48 and the JCR.

 ● Correct I/O